 She currently is the director of Affordable Counseling and the Domestic Abuse Intervention Project, where she oversees seven offices in the Tampa Bay area, providing outpatient substance abuse counseling, batterers intervention, court-ordered examinations and couples therapy.

-He has served on the Board of Directors and holds membership in a number of organizations aiding women, children, and victims of crime including the Women’s Resource Center, the Family Partnership Center, the Manatee Victim Rights Council, the Coalition of Batterers Intervention Programs of Florida and the Family Violence Council.
-He was the founder of the first Court Watch program in Manatee County.
+Matt McMillan, J.D., CCJAS Matt McMillan is a former police officer, former prosecutor, former county judge, and has been a certified criminal justice addictions specialist and a certified batterers intervention assessor and facilitator.
+He has served on the Board of Directors and has held memberships in a number of organizations aiding women, children, and victims of crime including the Women’s Resource Center, the Family Partnership Center, and the Manatee Victim Rights Council.
+He was the co-founder of the first Court Watch program in Manatee County.

-Why We Call Ourselves McMillan and Wife
+Why We Called Ourselves McMillan and Wife

 Back in the 70's (when Matt and I were much younger), there was a very popular TV series called "McMillan and Wife" about a police commissioner Stewart "Mac" McMillan played by heart-throb Rock Hudson and his amateur detective wife Sally, played by the smart and sexy Susan St. James.
 The couple kept their marriage unpredictable while solving the city's most baffling crimes.
 They were considered a "superstar couple," and at the time, there was nothing demeaning toward women implied in the program title.
 In fact Sally was highly respected and considered by some to be the brains behind the operation.
-When we first began our CEU company, almost everyone was familiar with the TV show, and most people thought it was a great name for our business!
+When I first began my CEU company, almost everyone was familiar with the TV show, and most people thought it was a great name for the business!
 Very catchy and (so they said)... right on target.